lilliputten/lilliputten.github.io-v2/public/site/About.md

 __Birth date:__ 1974.

-__Brief:__ Middle-senior programmer, frontend (sometimes fullstack) developer and designer (both for the web and for printing).
+__Brief:__ Mid/senior programmer, web frontend (sometimes fullstack) developer and designer (both for the web and for printing).
 Last few years have been specializing mainly in JavaScript development.

 __Current status:__ Now I'm working remotely as Sr. Frontend Developer (with React stack and projects with a very interesting subject area) for a Russia-based company.